 My new alternative to the hot steamer is a portable rechargeable cool-mist nebulizer, using sterile saline or distilled water.
 This portable mini-steamer is small enough to pop into your gig bag for auditions and performances.
 (See the video for examples of all of these steaming methods).

 So, as you can see, it’s really not difficult to incorporate steaming into your daily voice care routine.
 Your clear voice will thank you.
+Schedule an appointment with us today.
 Happy Steaming!